DAFT-8/bookmarks/README.md

 <summary>📁 Security</summary>

 - [Exploit Database](https://www.exploit-db.com) — A database of exploits and vulnerable software.
+- [Sploitus](https://sploitus.com) — A search engine for exploits and vulnerabilities.
 - [RevShells](https://www.revshells.com) — A collection of reverse shells for penetration testing.
 - [GTFObins](https://gtfobins.github.io) — A curated list of Unix binaries that can be exploited for privilege escalation.
 - [LOLbins](https://lolbas-project.github.io) — A collection of Windows binaries that can be used for living off the land attacks.
 - [HackTricks](https://www.hacktricks.wiki) — A collection of hacking techniques and resources.
 - [OffSec Tools](https://offsec.tools) — A curated list of tools for penetration testing and security assessments.
+- [Bug Bounty Hunter](https://www.bugbountyhunter.com/disclosed) — A resource for finding disclosed vulnerabilities.
 - [Open Bug Bounty](https://www.openbugbounty.org) — A platform for responsible disclosure of vulnerabilities.
-- [Bug Bounty Hunter](https://www.bugbountyhunter.com/disclosed) — A resource for finding disclosed vulnerabilities.
+- [OpenCVE](https://app.opencve.io/cve) — A platform for tracking and managing CVEs (Common Vulnerabilities and Exposures).
 - [CVE](https://www.cve.org) — A list of publicly disclosed cybersecurity vulnerabilities.
 - [CyberChef](https://gchq.github.io/CyberChef) — A web app for encryption, encoding, compression, and data analysis.
 - [CrackStation](https://crackstation.net) — A free online password cracking tool.
 - [Hashes](https://hashes.com) — A service for cracking password hashes.
+- [Any.run](https://any.run) — An interactive malware analysis service that allows users to run and analyze suspicious files.
+- [VirusTotal](https://www.virustotal.com) — A service that analyzes files and URLs for viruses, worms, trojans, and other kinds of malware.

 </details>